 Keep in mind, however, some customer communications shouldn’t be automated, if at all possible.
 These may vary depending on your specific business and industry, but the following are typically best kept to human-to-human interactions:

-- Your phone line.
-Customers who are calling you to schedule appointments, make purchases, and get help really should be directed to the correct person.
+Your phone number.
+Customers who are calling you to schedule appointments, make purchases and get help really should be directed to the correct person.
 If you’re overwhelmed with calls, remember that automating other communication options can reduce calls.
 Outsourcing to high-quality answering services like PATlive also presents another option, allowing each customer call to be answered quickly.

 Automating customer communication can save you time and money while helping your customers get the information they need faster than ever.
 Taking some time to automate customer communication channels and messages doesn’t take long, but it will have a large payoff for months to come.